 Have an interest in actively participating in the work of NWDC.

 Applications are accepted from August 1 through October 15.
 Acceptance to NWDC is by jury requiring majority vote of the membership.
 Notification of acceptance is in early December.
 If accepted, membership dues are $50 per year.

 A link to the application is provided below.
 Questions?
 Contact the Membership Chair at NWDCMembership@gmail.com.

 Why Members Join

 NWDC provides members with opportunities to exhibit throughout the region.
-In 2018, we have a member exhibition at the Washington State Convention Center during the last three months of the year.
-In 2019, we have a Spring show scheduled at the Schack Art Center in Everett and a Fall show scheduled at Allied Arts in Richland, WA.
+In 2018, we had a three month long member exhibition at the Washington State Convention Center.
+In 2019, we had a Spring show at the Schack Art Center in Everett and a Fall show scheduled at Allied Arts in Richland, WA.

 At its heart, NWDC’s mission is education.
 Our quarterly programs provide excellent updates on contemporary craft, and its practice, for both members and the public.
 The Living Treasures Project educates and celebrates a legacy of fine craft in the Pacific Northwest.

 NWDC has built partnerships with regional museums, such as the Bellevue Art Museum (BAM), offering programming and contacts that will sometimes feature our members and their work.
-NWDC members Carol Gouthro and Lanny Bergner will be exhibiting in the BAM atrium in late 2018 and into 2019.
-A retrospective show for deceased Lifetime Member Ron Ho takes place at BAM in mid-2019.
-Ron was the subject of our most recent Living Treasures video which premiered in 2018.
+NWDC members Carol Gouthro and Lanny Bergner will be exhibiting in the BAM atrium in late 2018 to 2019.
+A retrospective show for deceased Lifetime Member Ron Ho takes place at BAM from May - mid-September 2019.
 This exhibition is in partnership with NWDC.

 NWDC’s Website, Instagram and Facebook pages help collectors find our members and view their images.